Skip to main content

 History of Illustration

 Develop your ability to research the industry of visual arts, focusing on historical elements, and different artists and their art styles.
-Select an artist and style that you have studied in lectures, and research their work more closely, applying this to your own practice to create conceptual artwork.

 This is a 30-credit module.